Chapter 15: The Voice

 likely, they were from the RAAF 2nd squadron, which had been initially

-bunkers, which easily housed a battalion-sized force.
-The successful
+ten-man bunkers, which could easily house a battalion-sized force.
+The

-outcome, at the time, could have been the result of using Canberra's
+successful outcome, at the time, could have been the result of using

-instead of B-52s.
+Canberra's instead of B-52s.
 Here's why.
-I learned years later that many of the
+I learned years later that many

-B-52 bombing runs inside Vietnam were compromised by spies in Saigon,
+of the B-52 bombing runs inside Vietnam were compromised by spies in

-who were regularly able to get their hands on the schedules for those
+Saigon, who were regularly able to get their hands on the schedules for

-planned bombing runs.
-The Canberra runs were made on the spur of the
+those planned bombing runs.
+The Canberra runs were made on the spur of

-moment, which would have been harder information for spies to detect and
+the moment, which would have made it harder for spies to detect and pass

 |